Sarailidis/Interactive-Decision-Trees/README.md

 # Requirements

-The ptyhon modules and Jupyter Lab notebooks require the following packages to be installed:
+The python modules and Jupyter Lab notebooks require the following packages to be installed in the following versions:

 |Package      |   Version |
 |:-----------:|:---------:|